idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 The sub-block "T_time" defines the time derivative, "T_cond" defines the conduction portion of the equation, and "T_source" defines the heat source term, please refer to [tutorial03_verification/step01_heat_conduction.md] for details regarding the weak form of the heat equation.
-Both blocks include the "variable" parameter, which is set equal to "T".
+All blocks include the "variable" parameter, which is set equal to "T".
 The remaining parameters define the values for $k$, $\rho$, and $c_p$ as the constant values defined in [tutorial03-snow-values].

-The boundary portions of the equation weak form are defined using the [Boundary Condition System](syntax/BCs/index.md) in the `[BCs]` block.
+The boundary portions of the weak form are defined using the [Boundary Condition System](syntax/BCs/index.md) in the `[BCs]` block.
 At top of the domain ($y=0$) a Neumann condition is applied with a constant outward flux.
 On the button of the domain ($y=-0.2 \textrm{m}$) a constant temperature is defined.